History of the Ranch

 The facility is designed to accommodate year-round activities and programs.

 Our arenas are available for rent for activities and events.

 Our staff and volunteers are not the true miracle workers - the horses are.
-Seeing a large animal stand calmly while a small child is brushing them is amazing.
+Seeing a large animal stand calmly while a small child is brushing them is heart warming.
 Horses don’t care what you look like or what your problems are.
-They do, however, react to a child's behavior and as a result the kids will open up to the horse.
+They do, however, respond to a child's behavior and as a result the kids will open up to the horse.
 These horses bring the real change in the children.

 Do you have a favorite horse?
 Check out their stories and consider sponsoring a horse or contributing towards their special care.
 By sponsoring, you will help with providing hay, farrier, and other necessary expenses.

 I can help with: